Temporaries: Today's Natural-Looking Provisional Restorations

 Several self- or light-cured resins are available for either direct or indirect techniques.
 These include materials that are strong, wear-resistant, natural looking with good color stability, easily adjustable and capable of producing temporaries with a good, custom fit along the gum line.

-It is very important that your temporaries stay in place.
-If temporaries come out, the teeth and preparations could shift position, and this could cause a change in how your final, permanent restorations will fit.
-If the temporaries come out, try pushing them back into place.
+It is very important that your temps stay in place.
+If they come out, the teeth and preparations could shift position, and this could cause a change in how your final, permanent restorations will fit.
 If they won't stay in place or you have a problem, call your dentist to schedule a brief appointment to have them re-cemented or replaced.

 Provisionals are typically attached using provisional cement.
 The temporary cements dentists use often have a soft, creamy consistency and come with a modifier that is used to loosen the cement when it is time for them to be removed.
 Once the temporaries are sufficiently loose, your dentist will use finger pressure or an instrument such as a towel clip to carefully remove them.